TigerResearch/TigerBot/README_en.md

 ## News

-TigerBot is a multi-language and multitask LLM.
+TigerBot is a series of multi-language and multitask LLMs.
 We evaluated our MVP model on public NLP datasets and found that our model reached 96% of performance of OpenAI InstructGPT at the same model size.
 We hereby open-source our explorations as following:

 - Model：TigerBot-7B, TigerBot-7B-base，TigerBot-180B (research version),